High School Specialty Program Application

 If you are a current SCUSD student, the transcript and test scores will be automatically sent to the program through the online application.

-Students who live within our district boundaries but do not go to a SCUSD school, will have to upload a copy of their official transcript and standardized test scores to submit their application online.
+Students who live within our district boundaries but do not go to a SCUSD school, are required to provide transcripts and standardized test scores to the Enrollment Center by December 20, 2019 at 11:00am.

 How do I submit teacher recommendations to the programs?